Introduction to Energy Homeostasis and Energy Balance

 Flow Chart of Energy

 The picture provides a graphical illustration of the different types of energy.
-The total energy coming in (gross energy) is equal to the energy going out in the energy balance.
+The total energy coming in (gross energy) equals the energy going out in the energy balance.

 The latter consists of two components: